-The following questions are critical in assessing the relevance of M&E for diffident stakeholders:
+The following questions are critical in assessing the relevance of M&E for differeent stakeholders:

 - What decisions, if any, is evidence from the M&E system expected to inform?
 What would stakeholders do differently because of the evidence provided by the M&E system? - When would decisions be made?
-When must M&E information be available to be timely and influential? - What information is needed as a priority to inform decisions? - Who will use the evidence from the M&E system, that is, who has the willingness, authority and/or ability to put learning from the M&E system to use?
+When must M&E information be available to be timely and influential? - What information is needed as a priority to inform decisions? - Who will use the evidence from the M&E system, that is, who has the willingness, authority and/or ability to put learning from the M&E system to use? - Can data be disaggregated by all relevant beneficiary groups to allow for monitoring of equity and equality? - How will the outcomes for different beneficiary groups including those who are marginalized and vulnerable be collected, reported and disseminated?